Dgame/blog/content/php8-attributes/index.md

 ```

 You may have wondered about `assert($input instanceof stdClass);`.
 If we want to e.g. deserialize json, we have two options: either decode it as an associative array or as a `stdClass`.
-Most of the time, we want to have an associative array but in this case, we really want a `stdClass`.
+Most of the time we want to have an associative array but in this case, we really want a `stdClass`.
 The reason for that is simple: if we had an assoc. array, we could not easily differentiate between real (assoc.) array and objects.
-But with a `stdClass` we can: each object is a `stdClass` and each array an array.
+But with a `stdClass` we can: each object is a `stdClass` and each array is an array.

 No let's implement the initialization in the constructor: